eDonec/boilerplate/readme-assets/add-package.md

 **Example**

-To add the `api-types` package to a NextJS app, append `api-types` to the array.
+To add the `shared-types` package to a NextJS app, append `shared-types` to the array.

 ```
 const path = require("path");